insooth/insooth.github.io/composition-function-objects.md

 const auto result = chain(T{});
 ```

 Side note.
-Someone would say: let's force users to derive from a base class with a `virtual` member function that will forward to the respective function call operator.
+Someone would say: let's force users to derive from a base class with a `virtual` member function that will forward the call to the respective function call operator.
 That's a sign of a bad design!
 Here is why:
 * we would have to define a multitude of such `virtual` member functions &mdash; for every used function signature,
 * we would introduce a _strict_ relationship between the completely unrelated types (here: function objects),
 * we would add a layer of indirection that affects runtime (dynamic dispatch),